 The design team worked closely with the Commission on Chicago Landmarks to preserve, restore and enhance the architecturally significant features of the original Arts and Crafts structure, including the masonry, clay tile roof, and copper gutter, along with windows and doors.

-The new lion habitat will span the full northern side of the building, with the design guided by close observation of lions over the years and with animal welfare as the top priority for exhibit design.
-Large windows will provide expansive views directly onto the outdoor lion space.
-The savanna-style habitat will include intricate rockwork to increase vertical complexity and expand environmental options for the lions while providing embedded heating and cooling elements for climate control.
-Tree structures and deadfall will be made from trees certified by the Forest Stewardship Council, and a food zipline, simulating prey, will be installed for lion feeding as an enrichment opportunity for the lions.
+The new lion habitat spans the full northern side of the building, with the design informed by data collected by the zoo over the last several years on lion behavior and space use to understand their preferences.
+Large 1 ½”-thick glass panels provide expansive views of the outdoor lion space.
+The savanna-style habitat includes detailed rockwork to introduce climbing features and expand environmental options for the lions while providing embedded heating and cooling elements for climate control.
+Tree structures and deadfall are made from trees certified by the Forest Stewardship Council, and food ziplines, simulating prey, provide an enrichment opportunity for the lions.

 Guests now have immersive, “nose-to-nose” viewing opportunities from both inside and outside the building.
 The unique design also facilitates viewing from the Lion Loop, a sunken elliptical path leading visitors down from the main hall into the center of the habitat.
 The loop provides visitors the opportunity to view lions from all around—even through skylights overhead.
 The project also includes a demonstration training wall where visitors will be able to view the lions working with zoo staff to participate in their own care.
 The overall educational focus of the building is the zoo’s ongoing conservation efforts in Africa.